Back/How I AI

 Claire Vo

-Before we get into the specific workflows, it’s important to understand the environment Brian built.
-The Prototype Playground isn't some magical, complex platform.
-It's a simple Next.js application hosted in a single GitHub repository that the entire design team can access.
+The environment Brian built is the key to his team's AI workflows.
+The Prototype Playground isn't a complex platform; it's a simple Next.js application hosted in a single GitHub repository that the entire design team can access.

 This setup is the launchpad for all the AI-powered workflows Brian demonstrated.
 It creates a collaborative space where designers can encounter the "reality" of code and the browser early and often.

-One of the most immediate benefits of using an AI coding assistant is the ability to turn a simple idea into a working prototype in minutes.
-Brian showed me his exact process for doing this, which combines a few smart tools and techniques.
+The most direct application of an AI coding assistant is turning a simple idea into a working prototype in minutes.
+Brian showed me his process, which combines a few clever tools to make it happen.

 Brian works in a three-pane layout: his terminal running Claude Code on one side, his code editor (Cursor) in the middle, and the live browser preview on the other side.
 This lets him prompt the AI, review the code changes, and see the results in real-time without constantly switching contexts.